Just because you are short or long-sighted, it doesn’t mean you can’t have a great pair of polarized fly fishing sunglasses.

 Check with the companies themselves for details and get your polarized prescription fishing sunglasses glasses ordered now.

 Trust us – you won’t regret this.
-We’ve tried the alternative – non corrective sunglasses with contact lenses (eyes get sore and dry on long days and can see well close up) and convention glasses with polarized lenses (frames aren’t strong enough for fishing and lenses too small and ineffective or too dark/too low a VLT).
+We’ve tried the alternative – non-corrective sunglasses with contact lenses (eyes get sore and dry on long days and can see well close up) and conventional glasses with polarized lenses (frames aren’t strong enough for fishing and lenses too small and ineffective or too dark/too low a VLT).